AidanCooper/gnillehcs/README.md

-# segregation-model
+# Schelling's Model of Segregation

-Python implementation of Schelling's model of segregation
+Python implementation of Schelling's model of segregation.
+Code extended from [this GitHub repo](https://github.com/adilmoujahid/streamlit-schelling).